For daily wit & wisdom, sign up for the Almanac newsletter.

 We all want to provide our families with the freshest, most nutritious meals we can and if you are growing your own vegetables you definitely are eating the freshest possible produce you can get.
 Plus, vegetables and fruit provide us with disease-fighting chemicals.
 However, not all vegetables and fruit are rich in nutrition.

 Top 10 Healthiest Vegetables and Fruit

 Note: We are listing common vegetables in the home garden across North America, especially those which don’t take up a lot of space.
 There are many many more healthy veggies and fruit.

 This popular dark green vegetable is a nutrition superstar, high in antioxidants that fight cancer.

-A well-known superfood, kale is high in calcium and great for bone health.
+Dark, leafy greens are like kale are high in calcium and great for bone health.

 Beneficial for: Immune system, anti-inflammatory, bone health, skin and hair health.

 Great source of: Fiber, vitamin C, omega-3 and 6 fatty acids, and antioxidants.